woodser/monero-ts/README.md

 Main Features

 - General-purpose library with focus on ease-of-use
-- Clear object-oriented models to formalize Monero types and their relationship to each other
+- Clear object-oriented models to formalize Monero types and their relationships to each other
 - Powerful API to query transactions, transfers, and vouts by their attributes
 - Extensive test suite (110+ passing tests)
 - Fetch and process binary data from the daemon in JavaScript using client-side crypto